 What is the best 2 stroke ratio?

 The precise 2 stroke oil ratio depends on your manufacturers instructions, as each engine can have varied requirements.
-If you are unsure 40:1 is a middle range 2 stroke fuel ratio.
-This equals 25mls of two stroke oil to 1 litre of petrol.

 The two stroke mix ratio depends on the year your equipment was made, and/or the make of your equipment.